-Accounting 11 IB Business & Management 11

-Accounting 12 IB Business & Management 12
+Accounting 11 Marketing 12 E-Commerce

-Marketing 12 E-Commerce Economics 12
+Accounting 12 Economics 12

-IB Business & Management 11 & 12

-If you are considering business studies in university you should take this course.
-This course will develop an understanding of business theory and develop the ability to apply business principles & practices.
-Emphasis is place on decision-making and the business functions of: marketing, production, human resource management and finance.
-Students will learn the implications of business activity in a global market.
-University credit may be earned for this course with a final mark of 5,6,or 7 in year 2.

 Accounting 11

 Accounting is the language of business!
 This beginning accounting course will allow students to do simple bookkeeping for a small business.
 A certificate will be issued upon completion of course.
 This class is an excellent skill to have on a resume!
 Skills developed in this course will assist students in their Graduation Transitions.

 Accounting 12

 This course prepares the student very well for university accounting courses in Business Administration of Commerce.
 Students starting their own business can benefit with having these excellent accounting skills as well.
 Students will actually do the books for simulated small business" using the software Simply Accounting.
 A certificate will be issued to support resume skills.
 Skills developed in this course will assist students in their Graduation Transitions.

-Marketing 12 E-Commerce
+Marketina 12 E-Commerce

 This course will explore the following topics with emphasis on project-based learning:

 - the evolution and nature of e-commerce

 - local and global retail e-commerce environments

 - the economics of e-commerce

 - revenue models

 - development of the digital retail environment

 - cyber-marketing strategies to direct traffic to websites

 - distribution channels for a digital business

 - advertisement for e-commerce

 Economics 12

 Economics 12 explores the effects economic activity has on our society, the nation, and the global community.
 In Economics 12, students gain an understanding of the principles behind government and social policies.
 Students planning to undertake advance studies in business will find this an essential course to understanding of how government, labour, and business interact.
 This course will be of interest for students interested to expand their understanding of Canadian society, and global economic and social trends.
 This is an approved grade 12 course at all Canadian universities.

 INFORMATION AND COMMUNICATIONS TECHNOLOGY

 Information & Communications Technology Quick Reference:

+Media Design 9

+Media Design 10

-Media Arts 9 Graphic Production 11
+Media Design 11

-Media Design 10 Computer Programming 11
+Computer Programming 11

+Makerspace and

-Makerspace and Media Broadcasting 10,11, 12
+Media Broadcasting 10,11, 12

 Robotics 9, 10 & 11 TV and Film 11/12

 Digital Media Development 12 Computer Programming 12 Intro to Mechatronics 12 Photography 12

-Media Arts 9 (Info Tech 9)
+Media Desian 9 (Info Tech 9)

 This is the class where the fine arts meet technology.
 In this class students will gain skills to structure ideas, stories and information through digital media conventions.
 We will explore the editing and publishing of technical and symbolic elements of images, sounds and text.
 Students will be presented with current layout conventions, web standards and other digital media compliance requirements in regard to copyrights and duplication.
 We will apply creativity to the design and study of digital media masterpieces and discover their influences on society.
 Moreover, we will draw inspiration from media artworks of the past and present to explore viewpoints, particularly those of the First Peoples of Canada.

-Media Design 10 (Info Tech 10)
+Media Desian 10 (Info Tech 10)

 This class is the continuation Media Arts 9.
 In this class students will pursue design opportunities with media technologies such as: video production; layout and design; graphics and images; photography, digital, and traditional; new emerging media processes such as sound design and network art.
 Students will also gain critical media production skills including: preproduction, production and post-production.
 They will become well versed in techniques for organizing ideas to structure stories and information to create points of view through imagery.
 Moreover, fundamentals of digital citizenship will be reviewed such as proper etiquette and literacy.
 Also, we will explore the history of design in local, indigenous and global communities to inspire self-expression via digital media.

 Photography 12

 Do you like to take pictures?
 Would you like to learn to use your digital camera more effectively and manipulate photos with the computer?
 This course